tomossmith/MS2-MariosPizza/README.md

     <img src="./assets/images/color-scheme.jpeg" alt="Site Color Scheme" width="400" height="200">

+    To choose a compatible color scheme, I decided to use Adobe Color to find colors that would work well together.
+    I began by using a couple of the colors that I used to design the logo.
+I entered the color codes into the site and it came up with other colors that would work well in combination with the colors I had already entered.
+    I tend to use this feature by Adobe quite often, as I feel it helps me build a brand from some of my initial ideas.

 * ### Typography
     When choosing which font to use as part of my design, I felt it was important for it to be easy to read but have an italian feel.
     I wanted the font to be appropriate so that I could use it for the logo text and also the main site text.
 This would then help maintain a nice continuity within the design and also help create the italian brand I was aiming for.